GDSL-UL/soft_install/docs/01-mac.md

 <img src="figs/chp1/Figure10.png" width="568" style="display: block; margin: auto;" />

-3. The page that loads will prompt you for a password.
-This password can be found in the text in the terminal following the last command you ran (step 9).
+3. The page that loads will prompt you for a password or a token.
+This can be found in the text in the terminal following the last command you ran (step 9).
 A long series of numbers and letters will be preceded by `?token=`.
 Copy this long series of characters and paste into the password box in your browser.

 <img src="figs/chp1/Figure9.png" width="286" style="display: block; margin: auto;" />